Friday, 18 October 2019, 9:30am–4:30pm

 The symposium registration fee is as follows:

-The cost includes morning and afternoon tea and a light lunch.
+The cost of full registration includes morning and afternoon tea and a light lunch.

 The organisers gratefully acknowledge financial support from Bernie Knowles Bequest (Administered by Rotary Club of Wellington) in assisting Polio NZ members to attend the symposium.